dmavani25/dhyey/ML_README.md

 # [Stage 0] Design Document for Document Retrieval System

+### Author Information
+- **Name:** Dhyey Mavani
-- Dhyey Mavani, Computer Science, Mathematics and Statistics major at Amherst College in the class of 2025
+- **Major:** Computer Science, Mathematics and Statistics
+- **Institution:** Amherst College
+- **Class Year:** 2025

 ## Objective

-The objective is to create a document retrieval system that accurately identifies and ranks static HTML documents based on their relevance to a given search term (one word only), leveraging ML and AI for advanced feature extraction and scoring.
-This system aims to provide efficient querying capabilities on an average local machine with an O(1) time complexity for retrieving results (or querying) by performing the more computationally intensive pre-processing beforehand, and thus making the access easier and faster by saving the computational time in querying mechanism.
+The primary goal of this project is to develop a document retrieval system capable of accurately identifying and ranking static HTML documents based on their relevance to a given single-word search term.
+The system will employ machine learning (ML) and artificial intelligence (AI) techniques for sophisticated feature extraction and scoring to optimize search results.
+This initiative seeks to deliver efficient querying capabilities on standard local machines by achieving an O(1) time complexity for result retrieval.
+This efficiency is made possible by conducting the bulk of the computation-intensive processing in advance, thus streamlining the querying process and significantly reducing computational time during the search phase.

 ## Assumptions and Specifications

-- We are given 100k documents
-- Documents can be assumed to be fixed
+### Given Conditions
+- **Document Count:** The system will handle a dataset comprising 100,000 documents.
+- **Document Stability:** Documents are considered static, with no changes expected post-indexing.
-- Documents can be assumed to be all in raw HTML format (average size 4 kB per document)
+- **Document Format:** All documents are in raw HTML format, with an average file size of 4 kB.
-- We should be able to complete the task with a local machine
-- We can ignore the issue with synonyms for now
-- We are free to define "relevance" as we think reasonable for now as long as we show our reasoning
-- We can assume that parsing, stemming, and stop-word-removal APIs are already given and are available to us
-- Please note that the documents are static so there is no meta information (i.e. last time the document was opened)

-## System Overview

-The system comprises two primary phases: an enhanced preprocessing phase utilizing ML and AI for in-depth document analysis and feature extraction, and a querying phase designed for fast retrieval of documents based on relevance scores.
-This document details the methodologies for relevance scoring, indexing, and the ML models employed in our framework.
+- **Computational Environment:** The entire indexing and retrieval process is designed to be executed on a local machine without the need for extensive computing resources.
+- **Synonyms Handling:** The current scope of the project does not include synonym resolution; this aspect may be considered for future enhancements.
+- **Relevance Definition:** The system allows for a flexible interpretation of "relevance" based on the specific requirements of the search query and the underlying logic of the retrieval algorithms.
+The criteria for relevance will be explicitly defined and justified within the project documentation.
+- **Preprocessing Tools:** It is assumed that necessary preprocessing tools, including parsing, stemming, and stop-word removal APIs, are readily available and accessible for use in the project.
+These tools are critical for preparing the documents for efficient indexing and retrieval.

+### Technical Specifications

+- **Indexing Strategy:** Utilizing ML and AI, the system will create an advanced index of all documents by extracting key features and metadata from the raw HTML content.
+This index will serve as the foundation for the retrieval process, enabling rapid access to relevant documents based on the search term.
+- **Retrieval Strategy:** The core of the retrieval system will be a storage designed to operate with O(1) time complexity during the querying phase.
+This will likely involve a combination of hashing techniques and precomputed relevance scores to ensure immediate access to indexed documents based on the queried word.
+- **Relevance Scoring:** An AI-based scoring model will be developed to evaluate the relevance of documents to the search term.
+This model will consider various factors, including keyword frequency, document structure, and possibly the semantic context of the search term within the document.
+- **Performance Optimization:** Special attention will be given to optimizing the indexing and retrieval processes to ensure they can be executed efficiently on a local machine.
+This will involve careful management of computational resources and possibly the implementation of parallel processing techniques.

 ## 1. Preprocessing Phase